A confounding bridge approach for double negative control inference on causal effects: Identification of causal effects with a negative control pair

 Just as negative control outcomes, a negative control exposure can also be used to test whether confounding bias occurs by checking if $Z$ is independent of $Y$ or $W$ after conditioning on $X$.
-Alternatively, we propose to use a negative control exposure to identify the confounding bridge.
+Alternatively, we propose to use a negative control exposure to identify the outcome confounding bridge.
 Taking expectation of $U$ with respect to $\pr(U\mid Z,X)$ on both sides of $E(Y\mid U,X)=E\{b(W,X)\mid U,X\}$, we obtain

-The equation suggests that the confounding bridge also captures the relationship between the crude effects of $Z$ on $Y$ and $W$.
-This is because conditional on $X$, the crude effects of $Z$ on $(Y,W)$ are completely driven by its association with the confounder.
-Equation \eqref{eq:intg} offers a feasible strategy to identify the confounding bridge with a negative control exposure.
+The equation suggests that the outcome confounding bridge also captures the relationship between the crude effects of $Z$ on $Y$ and $W$.
+This is because conditional on $X$, the crude effects of $Z$ on $(Y,W)$ are completely driven by the association with the confounder $U$.
+Equation \eqref{eq:intg} offers a feasible strategy to identify the outcome confounding bridge with a negative control exposure.
 Because $E(Y\mid Z,X)$ and $\pr(W\mid Z,X)$ can be obtained from the observed data, one can solve the equation for the bridge function.
+This type of integral equation is known as the Fredholm integral equation of the first kind.
+Consider the case where both $W$ and $Z$ are binary, and then \eqref{eq:intg} becomes two linear equations with two unknown parameters.
 The following condition concerning completeness of $\pr(W\mid Z,X)$ guarantees uniqueness of the solution. \begin{assumption}[Completeness of $\pr(W\mid Z,X)$] For all $x$, $W\nind Z\mid X=x$; and for any square integrable function $g$, if $E\{g(W)\mid Z=z,X=x\}=0$ for almost all $z$, then $g(W)=0$ almost surely. \end{assumption} Completeness is a commonly-made assumption in identification problems, such as instrumental variable identification discussed by \cite{newey2003instrumental}, \cite{d2011completeness}, \cite{darolles2011nonparametric}, and \cite{andrews2017examples}.
 These previous results about completeness can equally be applied here.
-For a binary confounder, completeness holds as long as $W\nind Z\mid X=x$ for all $x$; completeness also holds for many widely-used distributions such as exponential families \citep{newey2003instrumental} and location-scale families \citep{hu2017nonparametric}.
+For a binary confounder, completeness holds as long as $W\nind Z\mid X=x$ for all $x$; completeness also holds for many widely-used distributions such as exponential families \citep{newey2003instrumental} and location-scale families \citep{hu2018nonparametric}.
+However, if ACE is of primary interest, the uniqueness assumption is not a prerequisite for estimation and inference, as indicated in \cite{zhang2023proximal}.